Dropbox really wants us to know its finances are healthy

 We’re healthy enough to IPO but we’re not going to just yet — that was the subtext of an interview that Dropbox CEO Drew Houston had on Bloomberg earlier this afternoon.
 Houston asserted, for the first time, Dropbox is profitable on an EBITDA basis.

-EBITDA or Earnings before interest, tax, depreciation and amortization is a financial metric typically used to compare businesses.
+EBITDA (earnings before interest, tax, depreciation and amortization) is a financial metric typically used to compare businesses.
 It strips away financial variables like taxes to give a clearer picture of performance.

 Dropbox has repeatedly dropped financial breadcrumbs to set the tone for conversations about the unicorn’s health in advance of an S-1 filing for IPO.
 Back in January, Houston claimed a $1 billion revenue run rate and even bragged that an analyst report showed Dropbox’s growth outpacing that of Salesforce.